HARSHINISHIRI/fantastic-adventure/README.md

 # fantastic-adventure
 # Autobiography

 Welcome to my autobiography repository!
-This project documents my life journey, experiences, and lessons.
+This documents my life journey, experiences, and lessons.

 ## Table of Contents
 - [About](#about)